Looking for a safe, effective scar massage?

 It is necessary to wait until your stitches are out and the skin has completely healed before working directly on visible scars.

 Scar massage can be incredibly beneficial for both physical and emotional healing, and reclaiming, and restoring one's body after surgery, but please ensure you have permission from your Doctor before booking your appointment.
-Once you have obtained permission from your Doctor, your Senior Level / Principal Therapist can either show you techniques on a different area of skin, or gently and sensitively carry out the work directly on the scar itself - it's up to you.
+Once you have obtained permission from your Doctor, your therapist can either show you techniques on a different area of skin, or gently and sensitively carry out the work directly on the scar itself - it's up to you.

 What about sensitive areas, such as post mastectomy, or C- section scars/adhesions?